erikng/Cacher/README.md

 Or run the command
 `sudo serveradmin settings caching:LogClientIdentity = 1`

+For Server 5 and higher run the following command:
+`sudo serveradmin settings caching:LogClientIdentity = yes`

 To ensure proper logging, please restart the caching service after changing this value.

 - Total Bandwidth served to clients